 Habitat and distribution.

 The Chromodoris Africana can be found from the Red Sea all down the east African coast and throughout the western Indian Ocean.
 They eat sponges and are never far from where they can be found, so their range is limited to where the sponges are found.
 Due to this, they tend not to be seen much deeper than 30m.

 Looks that kill.

 A favourite of photographers, nudibranchs have some of the most beautiful patterns and colouration.
-The Chromodoris africana is no different!
-The slug has a smooth body with dark black background.
+The Pyjama Slug is no different!
+The slug has a smooth body with a dark black background.
 The edge of the slug, called a margin, is a bright orange along with the gills and the rhinophores.
 The top, or notum, has two white lines that run along the length of the creature.
 This white then highlights the margin and more white stripes can be seen on the foot of the slug.
-The two stripes are important, as other species such as Chromodoris quadricolor has two light blue stripes and the Chromodoris magnifica has extra partial stripes along its back.
+The two stripes are important, as other species such as Chromodoris quadricolor has two light blue stripes and the Chromodoris Magnifica has extra partial stripes along its back.

 While not done by nudibranchs, the breeding method used by flatworms is too interesting to pass up!
 The animals meet up and use their two-headed stylets, the sperm transfer structure, to try and pierce the body cavity of the other to transfer sperm.
 The name for this behaviour?
 Penis fencing.
 Fantastic!